-- Any outside employment or business interests in conflict or potentially in conflict with CIÉ's business
+- any outside employment or business interests in conflict or potentially in conflict with CIE’s business

-- Any interest of an employee’s immediate family which could result in such a conflict of interest
+- any interest of an employee’s immediate family which could result in such a conflict of interest

 Where a conflict of interest situation could arise for an employee, he/she must desist from dealing with the contract or situation giving rise to the conflict or potential conflict of interest, and may not attempt in any way to influence decisions on the matter.

-- Acknowledge the duty of all to conform to highest standards of business ethics.
+- acknowledge the duty of all to conform to highest standards of business ethics

 - comply with employment equality and equal status legislation